Installing Entity Framework Core

 EF Core, together with the SQL Server and the in-memory providers are included in current versions of ASP.NET Core.
 To upgrade an existing ASP.NET Core application to a newer version of EF Core, always upgrade the version of ASP.NET Core.

 If you need to update an application that is using a third-party database provider, always check for an update of the provider that is compatible with the version of EF Core you want to use.
-For example, database providers for previous versions are not compatible with version 2.0 of the EF Core runtime.
+For example, database providers for version 1.0 are not compatible with version 2.0 of the EF Core runtime.

 Third-party providers for EF Core usually don't release patch versions alongside the EF Core runtime.
 To upgrade an application that uses a third-party provider to a patch version of EF Core, you may need to add a direct reference to individual EF Core runtime components, such as Microsoft.EntityFrameworkCore, and Microsoft.EntityFrameworkCore.Relational.